If you are not sure how to update your NC registration, you can find more information on the NC DMV website.

 4. Total Loss Documents

-If your car was totaled in a collision and you files a claim with your insurance, your insurance company should be able to provide documentation that your car was a total loss.
+If your car was totaled in a collision and you filed a claim with your insurance, your insurance company should be able to provide documentation that your car was a total loss.

 5. Repossession Documents